thilak007/kv-store/README.md

+# Distributed KVStore

+A distributed, fault-tolerant, and strongly consistent key-value (KV) store designed to scale horizontally.
+The system supports partitioning, replication, and linearizable consistency using a consensus protocol.

+This project implements a production-inspired distributed KV store with the following goals:

+* Scalability via partitioning (sharding)
+* Strong Consistency via **Raft replication**
+* Durability by persisting data using bbolt storage engine.

+The kvstore is housed in the `go_grpc/` folder and written in Go.

 ## Design Walkthrough

 - Built raft as a separate library from the kv store server layer.
 This ensures that the raft library can be reused.